leerob/next-email-client/README.md

 pnpm db:setup
 ```

-Then, run the database migrations and seed the database with a default user and team:
+Then, run the database migrations and seed the database with emails and folders:

 ```bash
 pnpm db:migrate
 pnpm db:seed
 ```

-This will create some fake data for emails and users.

 Finally, run the Next.js development server: